 Kenneth DeMarree

 Ken earned his Bachelor's degree in psychology from the University of Rochester and his M.A. and Ph.D. in social psychology from Ohio State University, working with Richard Petty.
 After 5 years at Texas Tech University, he joined the psychology department at the University at Buffalo, where he is currently an Associate Professor in the Department of Psychology.
-His work examines attitudes and persuasion, and includes work that examines metacognitive and interpersonal factors related to attitudes and attitude change.
+His research examines attitudes and attitude change, with a particular emphasis on metacognitive, motivational, and interpersonal processes.
 In his spare time, Ken enjoys yoga, hiking, travel, cooking, and brewing beer and 술.
 For his full cv, see here.

 Ji Xia